Skipperro/Gesundheit-Machine/README.md

 * Change "User" to proper user name in your system.
 * Change "ExecStart" to proper working directory path and python executable path.
 * Save/copy this file to `/etc/systemd/system/gesundheitmachine.service`.
-* Run `systemctl enable gesundheitmachine` and reboot the system.
+* Run `sudo systemctl enable gesundheitmachine` and reboot the system.
 * Gesundheit-Machine should be running automatically on the background.

 At this point you can disconnect mouse, keyboard and display and deploy the Gesundheit-Machine to it's target location.